 An average banana contains 12% of the daily potassium intake recommended and 17% of the daily vitamin C recommended.
 If all those numbers don’t make any sense for now, just wait and we’re going to cover how those micronutrients impact your daily life.

-Bananas are known for their potassium content, offering 422 mg of potassium in one medium-sized banana, or about 9 percent of the daily value set by the USDA.
+Bananas, the yellow fruit is known for their potassium content, offering 422 mg of potassium in one medium-sized banana, or about 9 percent of the daily value set by the USDA.
 Bananas contain some vitamin C, folate, magnesium, and choline alongside potassium.

 Different types of carbs all come together in a banana, and what is important to know is the percentage of starches, sugars, and fiber.
 Bananas are quite high in sugar, but a banana is a low glycemic fruit because of the amount of fiber and starches.

 - The score on the glycemic index for green bananas is around 30.